-- (a) "Sick Leave" means the period of time a regular employee is permitted to be absent from work with or without pay, by virtue of sickness, unavoidable quarantine, while enrolled in a recognized treatment centre for substance abuse or accident for which compensation is not payable under the Workers' Compensation Act. - (b) Regular part-time employees shall accrue sick leave prorated in accordance with hours of work per month relative to hours of work of a regular full-time employee.
+- (a) "Sick Leave" means the period of time a regular employee is permitted to be absent from work with or without pay, by virtue of sickness, unavoidable quarantine, while enrolled in a recognized treatment centre for substance abuse or accident for which compensation is not payable under Worksafe BC. - (b) Regular part-time employees shall accrue sick leave prorated in accordance with hours of work per month relative to hours of work of a regular full-time employee.